rjf2022/nfl-big-data-bowl/Final Code/Writeup.md

 (Table 1: high-impact plays by route)

-We see here that defender speed has the highest impact on __ routes, but not much of an impact on __ routes.
+We see that defender speed has the highest impact on Go routes, where they typically have to turn and run with the receiver.

 ### Breakout by Coverage